Delicious Coffee. Positive Impact.

 We use Royal Mail and DPD as our carriers as both of these are currently the best available options, investing in greener business practices and committed to lowering their emissions.
 Everything is a constant work in progress and we are always learning and working toward improving our practices.

 Inspired by Patagonia’s 1% for the Planet Scheme , we donate 1% of all our revenue toward community-centred projects that contribute to sustainable development and environmental protection.
-We split these contributions between coffee producing communities whose coffees we purchase and grassroots organisations here in Margate and Kent.
+We split these contributions between coffee producing communities whose coffees we purchase and grassroots organisations in our local community in Margate.

 Better future in coffee is possible and together we can make it happen!